What have Gardens, Libraries and Museums got to do with your health and wellbeing?

 During my teacher training course, to become a primary school teacher, I chose to specialise in rural science, one of the best decisions of my life.

 My husband was a keen gardener as well, and for years organised the flower and produce show, held at the University Press.
 Unfortunately, he developed Parkinson's Disease and had strokes which meant an end to his normal gardening life.
-But knowing how important is was for him and me I redesigned the garden with raised beds so could he could continue doing what he loved.
+But knowing how important is was for him and me I redesigned the garden with raised beds so he could continue doing what he loved.

 I found then, and still do now that the stresses of life at whatever stage, vanish when planning, pottering, planting or just sitting and watching the insect life around the garden.